Shutdown Squeezes IRS Workers Just As The Tax-Filing Season Is About To Start

 Last week, the IRS ordered about 30,000 furloughed workers back to work without pay.
 Priscilla Clowers of Orange Park, Fla., resumed training on the new tax code on Friday, so she can answer calls from IRS customers.

-But she's also fretting about how to pay for her wedding planned for March 30.
+But she's also fretting about how to pay for her wedding, which is planned for March 30.

 "I'm sitting here like: 'Oh my God, this can't be happening,' " she says. " 'I still gotta get my dress.
 Oh my God, I got to pay the vendor, the wedding planner, the caterer, and I gotta buy my cake.' "